 Adult Foreigners

 Unfortunately, as adult foreigners, we can’t go back and start over again in our country of choice.
 Instead we need to work with the person we already are where we are.
-Sometimes that will me disapproval from those around us.
+Sometimes that will mean choosing to live with disapproval from those around us.
 They may say things like, “Oh its just the crazy foreigner trying to communicate”.
 “Hahaha he or she thinks they can speak Chinese/ Cantonese, Whatever”.
-Other times it will mean ignoring language material that feels too overwhelming for us.
+Other times it will mean ignoring language materials that feels too overwhelming for us.
 Let me just stop here and say – You Can Learn a Language Later in Life.
 This article has an interview with my friend Hubert who successfully learned Cantonese at University in Hong Kong.
 You go Hubert.
-But still how do you choose what to ignore and what to pay attention to?
-There is just so much out there are so little time.
-One question that comes to mind is, “Will such and such an activity help me do relationships with people better.”
-In the end life is about relationships.
-None of us will take any of our possessions to the after life with us.
+But still, how do you choose what to ignore and what to pay attention to?
+There is just so much out there and so little time.
+You have to do a cost benefit analysis.
+There are still many Cantonese dishes that I don’t know how to say, but I know the basic meats and vegetables.
+For me that is enough for basic ordering.
+However for a real food lover, it might not be enough.
+One question that comes to mind is, “Will such and such an activity help me do relationships better.”
+We need to be considerate of our family members, our colleagues at work and our social circles.
+In the end, life is about relationships.

-Personally, I am glad the school doesn’t require me to read emails.
+I’ve heard that schools don’t expect NET’s to read emails that are in Chinese.
 Years ago, I experimented with software that allowed me to read the emails in Chinese with a word by word English translation.
-Now that kind of software is pretty common, but it didn’t used to be.
+Now that kind of software is more available, but it still takes a considerable amount of effort on the foreigners part to use it.
 Also in the past Google wasn’t there to translate every email at the click of a button.
 I am sure that this technology was available long before I started to use it, but honestly I wish that there would have been someone there who I had a personal connection with that could have pointed it out to me.
+It felt very much like I was on my own.

-Really, I feel like I am on my own.
 In the past, everyone just expected, oh the foreigner doesn’t read Chinese, therefore they can’t read these emails.
 Times have changed, foreigners don’t have that excuse any more.
 An English translation is there for them at the click of a finger, but as long as there is no personal connection or no need to know that information those emails will likely go unread.
 I think many foreigners will remain in the dark, while the locals look at their email screens.
-Why, it just doesn’t apply to us and in a way maybe that is also our privilege.
+Why, many times, it just doesn’t apply to us and in a way maybe that is also our privilege.
 Local colleagues must spend hours on work related communication.
-Personally, I don’t feel bad that I don’t have to spend hours on work related communication.
-It is my privilege not to.

-Young People Are Choosing to Care About Other Things
+Young People Are Also Choosing Not to Care

 Caring About What’s Important